Skip to content

 Listen to parents

-There are many examples of systematic screening protocols, the best being electronic scores.
-But they are not perfect.
-Most importantly, the good ones listen to parents.
-Parental concern or health professional concern is particularly important for children with complex medical conditions: neurodisability, recurrent chest infections, those with indwelling lines or fed by gastrostomy.
+Parental concern or health professional concern is particularly important for children with complex medical conditions: neurodisability, recurrent chest infections, and those with indwelling lines or fed by gastrostomy.
 These children often don’t have typical signs and symptoms that health care professionals associate with infections or sepsis, often presenting with nothing more than their parents saying that they’re not well or not quite themselves.
-These children can be hypothermic (due to hypothalamic dysfunction) and run ‘cold’ so when they get an infection, their temperature may goes up to ‘normal’ (37 degrees), not triggering at all.
-The presenting signs can be very, very subtle like not tolerating their feed, or vomiting, or they may just be miserable and unhappy.
-This is why any escalation tool or score must in some way include parental concern.
-The NICE sepsis guidelines from 2017 tells us to pay particular attention to ‘concerns expressed by parents, families or carers’, for example, changes from usual behaviour.’
-We must not underestimate the expertise of parents and we should incorporate them into the team of people caring for their children.
+These children can be hypothermic (due to hypothalamic dysfunction) and run ‘cold’ so when they get an infection, their temperature may go up to ‘normal’ (37 degrees), not triggering at all.
+The presenting signs can be very, very subtle, like not tolerating their feed or vomiting, or they may just be miserable.
+This is why any escalation tool or score must, in some way, include parental concern.

-Doctors can be wary of parental concern but if we look at a systematic review of family-initiated escalation of care for the deteriorating patients in hospital, we can see that this wariness is unfounded.
-Gill et al 20169 looked at a systematic review of ten articles (all descriptive studies) over ten years evaluating response systems for patients and families; five described a triaged response; five reported systems for families to directly activate the rapid response team.
-There were a total of 426 family-initiated calls, range 0.17 to 11 per month, with no deaths reported.
-All calls were deemed to be appropriate and three calls resulted in intensive care unit admissions.”
+Gill et al. 2016 looked at a systematic review of ten articles (all descriptive studies) over ten years evaluating response systems for patients and families; five described a triaged response, and five reported systems for families to directly activate the rapid response team.
+There were 426 family-initiated calls, ranging from 0.17 to 11 per month, with no deaths reported.
+All calls were deemed to be appropriate, and three calls resulted in intensive care unit admissions.”

 I believe there is evidence that parents only escalate when they need to.
 As one of our parents of a child with a complex medical condition said;